 She ran the federal Office of the Status of Women (now Office for Women) from 1983 to 1986 when Bob Hawke was Prime Minister and was an advisor, on women’s issues among other things, to Prime Minister Paul Keating for a year prior to the 1993 federal election.

 In 1989 she was made an Officer in the Order of Australia for her services to journalism and to women.
 In 2011, along with three other women, Anne was honoured as an Australian Legend with her image placed on a postage stamp.

 Anne was a leader of the generation and the movement that changed Australia for women.
 Her involvement in the women’s movement has earned her community respect.
-She has received Honorary Doctorates from Flinders University (1994), the University of New South Wales (2000), the University of South Australia (2014) and the University of Adelaide (2015).
+She has received Honorary Doctorates from Flinders University (1994), the University of New South Wales (2000), the University of South Australia (2014), the University of Adelaide (2015) and the University of Sydney (2017).